Personal Loans

 Soft credit check

-There is only a soft credit check for prequalification, which means no hit on your credit score.
-This can be a good thing for those whose credit scores might be on the fence; a higher score could mean a difference in APR.
+Prequalification requires only a soft credit check, which means no hit on your credit score.
+This can be good for those whose credit scores might be on the fence; a higher score could mean a difference in APR.

 No origination fees

-TD Bank charges no origination fees, which allows you to use more of the funds you’re borrowing.
+TD Bank charges no origination fees, allowing you to use more of the funds you’re borrowing.

 Payment flexibility

-Payment due dates can be changed by the borrower easily through the website or app.
+The borrower can easily change Payment due dates through the website or app.

 Loan amounts